 The court held that while the husband had failed to comply with previous orders, and was the “author of much of his misfortune,” the allegations about the wife’s misrepresentations and material omissions must still be heard by the courts.

 While the court did not make a decision on the merits of the husband’s allegations, it did rule that a hearing would be scheduled.
 However, the court noted that the extent of the husband’s participatory rights at that trial would be left for the trial judge to determine, including whether he could give any reliable or credible evidence.

-For questions that only a family law lawyer can answer, contact the experienced family law team at Howie Johnson Barristers & Solicitors at 519.973.1500 or contact us online.
+For questions that only a family law lawyer can answer, contact the experienced family law team at Johnson Miller Family Lawyers at 519.973.1500 or contact us online.
 We have been a fixture of the family law community of Windsor and Essex County for over 25 years, and so understandably, many prospective clients come to the firm through referrals from current or past clients, and also through referrals from lawyers, accountants, medical professionals and marriage counselors.